Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 • Payments made to a relative if the person is a legal dependent.

 Note: Unlike medical FSA’s, dependent care FSA’s are not pre-funded; employees cannot receive reimbursement for the full amount of the annual contribution on day one.
-Employees can only be reimbursed up to the amount they have had deducted during that plan year.
+Employees can only be reimbursed up to the amount withheld from their paycheck during that plan year.

 Premium Only Cafeteria Plans